Sugar beet harvesting – one day in three photographs

 Many of our contributed poems have had a square produced for them – a quote from the poem to help us share more easily on social media but also so we can display them in the game.
 This one is at the start of the game, at the spawn point.
 It’s about William Godwin – another radical thinker born in the town – here’s part of the Wikipedia page about him:

 Wanting to do some creative thinking during lockdown, the idea of woodland in summer, goddesses protecting us and other, perhaps fanciful, but needed stories and inspirations, produced these goddesses.
 In the Steiner style with no faces (so you can project your own thoughts and expressions) …

+By local author Diane Calton Smith.
 ‘In The Wash’ is a Fenland History set in the time of King John.
 The loss of his baggage train in the Wash in 1216 has become interwoven with local legend and we have no way of knowing any …

 The map was generated from LIDAR data – accurately representing the heights of everything from the ground up.
 It was then combined with street map data to judge whether there was a building, tree, street or in our case river.
 These blocks were then changed to suit the buildings block by block by a worldwide team of builders.
 (The artwork, extras like this fountain, signage and fun stuff was added by us).

 From Wikipedia: The Clarkson Memorial commemorates Thomas Clarkson (1760 – 1846), a central figure in the campaign against the slave trade in the British empire, and a former native of Wisbech.
 It dates from 1880 – 1881 and is a Grade II* listed building.
 The …

 Crossing the river where it has been crossed for centuries, this bridge leads from the High Street, Nene Parade, South Brink and Bridge Street across to North Brink and the Old Market.
 The main large building in front (with dark curved arches on the lower …